KLeviii/Library-Loan-System/library_spec_v2_ENG.md

 **Navigation:**
 - Number keys (1-7) to select menu options
-- Enter to confirm
+- Enter or y/n prompt to confirm
-- ESC to return to previous menu (in submenus)
+- ESC or Enter to return to previous menu (in submenus)
 - Arrow keys for selection in list views (optional enhancement)

 ---